 Serving suggestions

-Since this is absolutely the best banana bread ever, it stands on it's own beautifully and doesn't need anything extra to taste amazing!
+Since this is absolutely the best banana bread ever, it tastes amazing served plain.
 However, here are a few of our favorite toppings that we like to slather on our warm banana bread:

 Chocolate Chips